 The GPS tracker in the Gabb Watch makes it easy to find your kid any time.
 For example, maybe your kid had ball practice at a huge sports complex and you want to know which field they’re on.
 You can view their location in real-time on the MyGabb app or schedule automatic location updates every 15 minutes or so.

 You can also set up “safe zones” and get notifications when your kid enters or leaves these areas.
-Common safe zones include school, home, friends’ houses, or the library.
+Common safe zones include school, home, friends’ houses, the cul-de-sac, or the library.
 The idea is that you can let your guard down a bit and not worry about your kid’s whereabouts until you get that “exiting safe zone” ping.

 GabbGo™ for gamified fitness and to-do lists